Entro Security Labs Releases Non-Human Identities Research Security Advisory

 - 71% of non-human identities are not rotated within the recommended time frames, increasing the risk of compromise over time

-Additional findings are discussed in the paper and reveal a critical need for organizations to reassess their NHIs and secrets management practices.
+Additional findings are discussed in the report and reveal a critical need for organizations to reassess their NHIs and secrets management practices.

 Data from this report has been collected using a mixed-methods approach, integrating quantitative data analysis with qualitative insights derived from industry observations.
 The quantitative component focuses on statistical analysis of security incidents and vulnerabilities, while the qualitative aspect provides context and interpretation of these findings within the broader cybersecurity landscape.
 The data sources include proprietary data from Entro's cybersecurity infrastructure, secondary data from publicly available industry reports and survey data from IT and security professionals.